ADHD Overview: Symptoms, Types & Support

 Fact:

-While everyone occasionally struggles with attention, ADHD involves persistent symptoms that significantly impair functioning across multiple life areas.
-It's a clinical diagnosis, not a personality quirk.
+While everyone occasionally struggles with attention, ADHD involves persistent patterns that can significantly impact functioning across life areas.
+It’s more than a personality quirk.

 Myth: